CarterCasey/CarterCasey.github.io/README.md

-# CarterCasey.github.io
+# CarterCasey.com
-Public project page.
+## Personal Website

-This is my personal website - if you've found this readme, it means you know a little about github, so welcome!
+This is my personal website - there's not much to it, just a little about myself and some links to work I've done.

+Some of that "work" is pretty silly, but hopefully I'll be publishing some more legitimate projects very soon.